apache/beam/website/src/documentation/runners/samza.md

 ## Executing a pipeline with Samza Runner

-If you run your pipeline locally or deploy it to a standalone cluster bundled with all the jars and resource files, no packaging is required.
+If you run your pipeline locally or deploy it to a standalone cluster with all the jars and resource files, no packaging is required.
 For example, the following command runs the WordCount example:

 ```
 $ mvn exec:java -Dexec.mainClass=org.apache.beam.examples.WordCount \